arnav-jain1/Fall_2024/EECS_678/3- Processes.md

 This needs to be synchronized though because consumer needs producer to be finished first

 Abstraction models
-	Unbounded buffer: no (practical) limit on size of buffer bounded buffer: limit on size of buffer
+	Unbounded buffer: no (practical) limit on size of buffer so producer can produce how much every they want bounded buffer: limit on size of buffer, producer cant produce more until buffer is freed a little

 ## IPC models
 Shared memory: